FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submission-criteria.md

 #### 2.3 Unique Title

-- **Criteria:** Your title should be distinct from other items in the Marketplace.
+- **Criteria:** Your title should be distinct from other items in Marketplace.
 - **Why it Matters:** A unique title helps your project stand out and prevents confusion among users.
 - **What To Do:**
   - **Research existing titles:** Before settling on a title, do a quick search to make sure it isn't already in use.